 I used the contents of organic chamomile tea bags.
 You can also dry your own fresh chamomile or locate dried chamomile.

 I found shelled pumpkin seeds (Pepita) at Whole Foods.
-They are also available in the nut and seed section of many larger grocery stores and International Food Markets featuring Latin American and African ingredients.
+They are also available in the nut and seed section of many larger grocery stores and markets featuring Latin American and African ingredients.